tonivade/purefun/README.md

 ```

 It can be triky but, but in the end is easy to work with.
 By the way, I tried to hide this details to the user of the library.
-Except with typeclasses because is the only way to implement them in Java.
+Except with type classes because is the only way to implement them in Java.

 So, there are interfaces to encode kinds of 1, 2 and 3 types.
 It can be defined types for 4, 5 or more types, but it wasn't
 necessary to implement the library.